 Music students often find themselves debating whether or not they should take a break from their lessons during the summer months.
 While it may seem like a good idea to take some time off from practicing and studying, it’s actually not a good idea to stop your music lessons altogether.
-In this blog post, we’ll explore the 5 reasons why music students shouldn’t stop their lessons during the summer.
+In this blog post, we’ll explore the 5 reasons to continue your music lessons during the summer.

 1. Retain and Improve Skills